TanyaPS/GORM/doc/DB_Schema.md

 ### id, site, year, doy, hour, jday
 See recurring fields.
 site+year+doy+hour must be unique.
+### shortname
+This is the 4ch version of the sitename.
+It is used for matching files in $INCOMING.
 ### quality
 The QC result.
 ### ngaps